 For me, one of the great innovations in early RMU Betas was the new sizing/scaling rules.
-Of course, much of that rule was modified due to player feedback, but the core idea is still incredibly useful as a scaling and informational tool for the game.
-In it’s basic form, the size scaling allowed for damage adjustments between combatants of differing sizes.
-Player feedback argued that on the fly adjustments added to much work to the game flow, and subsequent RMU beta’s incorporated size differentials into the weapon charts.
-However, the size rules can be applied to more than melee attacks.
-What information does/can a Size impart:
+Of course, much of that rule was modified due to player feedback, but the core idea is still incredibly useful as a scaling and informational tool for the game.… Read the rest

 So this week I am on holiday in Basel, Switzerland.
 Now I don’t know which way around it went but either the basilisk is named after Basel or Basel is named after the monster.

-This is a city that celebrates its monsters even the Munster (cathedral) has the basilisk front and centre.
+This is a city that celebrates its monsters even the Munster (cathedral) has the basilisk front and centre.… Read the rest

 I hope everyone had a great Thanksgiving! (here in the USA).
 We are winding down another year at Rolemasterblog so maybe Peter will do a “Year in Review”?
-We have lot’s of ongoing projects and some cool stuff planned for 2018.
-Personally, I have so many irons in the fire it’s feeling a bit overwhelming!
-I thought I would do a quick overview from my persective:
+We have lot’s of ongoing projects and some cool stuff planned for 2018.… Read the rest

 So, Brian asked me to write a post on some of my own experiences with self-publishing RPG supplements, which I’ve been doing for about three years, although my first and second supplements were five months apart!
-All but one week since the second supplement was published has had a new one released every week (although some were art packs, not written), and recently two have been published weekly.
-This post wound up being rather longer than I expected, so it’s been split into three parts.
+All but one week since the second supplement was published has had a new one released every week (although some were art packs, not written), and recently two have been published weekly.… Read the rest

 I had a need for a vampire for a Rolemaster adventure last week.
 So rather than going into Creatures and Treasures I went the the D&D 5e monsters.